 Dating has never been my favorite thing.
 It seems that there’s always that one crazy person who finds and wants to date me.
-But when you factor in the online dating world… That’s a whole different load of crazies.
+But when you factor in the online Americal, European and Asian dating world… That’s a whole different load of crazies.

 After my divorce though, the fun began.
 I was fresh from the married scene with a second shot at finding that perfect partner.
 The one who gives those butterflies and happy thoughts every waking second….
 You know… Prince Charming.
 (Insert happy dancing unicorns here).
 What I didn’t know was that in my search for Mr. “I don’t think I’m the best thing since sliced bread”, I would come across a whole host of bat shit crazy in a bag.
 Let’s take a look.

 Scuba Steve* (Names have been changed to protect the not so innocent) was the first date I had after moving back to my home state.
-He was alright and a great kisser but he didn’t talk much.
+After so long of not dating I was looking for questions to ask a guy and in the end everything turn out great he was alright and a great kisser but he didn’t talk much.
 When he did it was about all those things he’d done right out of high school and he wouldn’t shut up.
 Of course, during one of his drunken soliloquies (on our third date), he confessed that he loved me “but we can’t be together”.
 Door open and shut.

 Bullcrap Brian was the first date I went on after my divorce was finalized.
 I met him at my “post-divorce party” (which included myself and 3 girlfriends… and apparently an entire bar of strangers) where he spent the night trying to get me home by buying me drinks and having the other patrons tell me how wonderful he was.
 When I finally gave him the chance, he went nuts and told me I would need to marry him, bare his children and stay home to clean the house.
 Nope.
 Sorry dude.
 Not happening.